cogini/elixir-deploy-template/README.md

 ## Add Ansible

-Add tasks to set up the servers and deploy code, in the `ansible` directory.
+Add the tasks to set up the servers and deploy code, in the `ansible` directory.
+Configure the vars in the playbooks to match your app name.

 To make it easier to run, this repository contains local copies of roles from Ansible Galaxy in `roles.galaxy`.
 To update them, run: